gunnarbusch/openeo-hackathon/hacking/README.md

 # Hacking

-Please feel free to add folders here for your hacking projects.
+Please feel free to add folders here for your hacking projects and add them via pull request.

 ## Ideas